 Multi-infarct dementia occurs when small vessels in the brain become diseased or blocked, depriving brain cells of the oxygen and glucose they need.
 If enough nerve cells are damaged or killed by the process, memory can't be restored.

 Alzheimer's disease is different.
-The problem begins with the accumulation of beta-amyloid, a small sticky protein that interferes with the function of nerve cells and eventually kills off cells, leaving neuritic plaques in its wake.
-In advanced disease, brain cells become clogged with neurofibrillary tangles composed of a protein called tau.
-In most cases, the part of the brain that is responsible for memory (the hippocampus) is hit the hardest.
+The condition is associated with the accumulation of tau protein and beta-amyloid that form neurofibrillary tangles and plaques in the brain.
+In many cases, the part of the brain that is responsible for memory (the hippocampus) is hit the hardest.

 One size does not fit all